 Malta Through Lithuanian Eyes

 I have to admit that when I landed in Malta for the very first time, I had a slight cultural shock.
-Malta was nothing I´ve ever expected it to be.
+Nothing about being an expat in Malta has met my initial expectations.
 First of all, it was smaller, much smaller than what I was used to [and I thought I came from a small country!].
-From the rooftop of my first apartment I could see all the island!
+From the rooftop of my first apartment, I could see all of the island!

 I see Malta as a cultural pot where everything has melted together, found synthesis and coexistence throughout centuries of colonial history.